 Printer Friendly Version

-DESCRIPTIONIntraoperative radiation therapy is delivered directly to exposed tissues during surgery.
-It can be delivered by electron beams produced by linear accelerators (also called IOERT) or high-dose rate brachytherapy (HDR-IORT [intraoperative radiation therapy]).
+DESCRIPTIONIntraoperative radiotherapy is delivered directly to exposed tissues during surgery.
+It can be delivered by electron beams produced by linear accelerators (also called IOERT) or high-dose rate brachytherapy.

-Intraoperative radiation therapy (IORT) is designed to increase the intensity of radiation directly delivered to tumors.
+Intraoperative radiotherapy (IORT) is designed to increase the intensity of radiation directly delivered to tumors.
 The tumor and associated tissues at risk for micrometastatic spread are directly visualized at operation.
 IORT is delivered directly to the tumor, and normal or uninvolved tissues are not exposed to radiation because they are removed or shielded from the treatment field.
-It can be delivered by electron beams produced by linear accelerators (also called IOERT), or high-dose rate brachytherapy (HDR-IORT).
+It can be delivered by electron beams produced by linear accelerators (also called IOERT), or high-dose rate brachytherapy.
 Most clinical experience involves IOERT.

 IORT is performed with applicators and cones that attach to the treatment head of high-energy medical linear accelerators that are designed to direct radiation to defined surface structures.
-Most patients are subsequently treated with external-beam photon irradiation (EBRT).
+Most patients are subsequently treated with external beam photon irradiation.

 This policy does not address use of IORT for breast cancer; for that indication, see related policy Accelerated Breast Irradiation after Breast-Conserving Surgery for Early Stage Breast Cancer and Breast Brachytherapy as Boost with Whole-Breast Irradiation.

-POLICYUse of intraoperative radiation therapy may be considered medically necessary in the following situation:
+POLICYUse of intraoperative radiotherapy may be considered medically necessary in the following situation:

-Use of intraoperative radiation therapy is considered investigational for all other oncologic applications.
+Use of intraoperative radiotherapy is considered investigational for all other oncologic applications.

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.